Wide and Wider Tiny House Trailer Plans

 Wider Trailer Plans Are Now Available

-Wider 12 x 32 Tiny House Trailer PlansIf you have a place to park a wider trailer, we’ve got the plans — designed from the beginning with the Tiny House in mind.
+Wider 12 x 32 Tiny House Trailer PlansIf you have a place to park a wider trailer, we have the plans – designed from the beginning with the Tiny House in mind.
 They include a low deck height, a very stiff chassis, triple axles, and strength at the perimeter to support the weight of the walls and the roof.
 The house floor integrates right into the frame, which increases available head space.
-It also allows plenty of insulation in the floor — for both warmer and cooler climates.
+It also allows plenty of insulation in the floor – for both warmer and cooler climates.

 Check out the details by following the links to these 2 wider tiny house trailer plans with Full Engineering by Synthesis Engineering Services.